About

 Tangzhong is an east Asian technique of making a water roux, which is later added to the dough.
 This thick paste is usually made with water and flour, but can also be made with milk and flour (as is the case here).

-You can check out my Japanese milk bread recipe to find out more about tangzhong and how to make bread loaves with it.
+You can check out my Japanese milk bread recipe and scallion and sesame milk bread to find out more about tangzhong and how to make bread loaves with it.

 Can I use bread flour instead of AP flour?